December 6, 2023

-The liquor server minimum wage also increased and is now set at the general minimum wage of $15.20 per hour.
+The minimum wage for liquor servers is now the same as the general minimum wage of $16.75 per hour.
 The lower liquor server minimum wage has been eliminated.

 For further information on how this applies to your operation, please contact the Employment Standards Branch at 1-800-663-3316.

 No, not anymore.
 On May 1, 2011, the first job/training wage for employees with less than 500 hours of paid work experience was eliminated.
 All employees are entitled to be paid at least the minimum wage.

 People who are being trained by an employer to work for the employer are entitled to minimum wages.
 This is because the definition of employee includes “a person being trained by an employer for the employer’s business” and training has been held to be work for the purposes of the ESA, thereby entitling trainees to wages.

 Information provided by Ryan Anderson, an employment lawyer with Mathews Dinsdale & Clark LLP.
 The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit mathewsdinsdale.com.